Tips for choosing school shoes

 With children wearing their school shoes around 35 hours a week or around 1500 hours a year, choosing the right pair can sometimes seem overwhelming.

-To help you out, we’ve got five tips to help with choosing the right pair, one step at a time.
+To help you out, we have got five tips to help with choosing the right pair, one step at a time.

-1. The right pair of shoes needs the right pair of socks
+The right pair of shoes need the right pair of socks

 Before even looking at different pairs of shoes, ensure you are prepared for the visit by taking socks that your child is comfortable wearing.
 Using the socks available at the shoe store is not recommended for both hygiene and comfort reasons.
-If your child frequently attempts to pull off their socks, consider trying seamless socks (check online for places to purchase), as the sensation of the seam pressing against their foot inside the shoe may be uncomfortable.
+If your child frequently attempts to pull off their socks, consider trying seamless socks (check online for places to purchase).
+The sensation of the seam pressing against their foot inside the shoe may be uncomfortable.

 Standing or sitting for long periods can result in more swollen feet at the end of the day.
 Therefore, it is best to try shoes on in the afternoon or evening to ensure you allow for this when determining the right fit.